Catty12384/EXPERIMENTS/DaysInAMonth.md

 RESULT:

-	The Java program to perform arithmetic operations is written,compile,executed and the desired output is obtained successfully.
+	The Java program to find the number of days in a month is written,compile,executed and the desired output is obtained successfully.